A creative pedagogical approach to Hindemith's music for horn and piano with thirty progressive etudes

 Copyright 2009 Jeremy Christian Hansen

 Hansen, Jeremy Christian.
-"A creative pedagogical approach to Hindemith's music for horn and piano with thirty progressive etudes." dissertation, University of Iowa, 2009.
+"A creative pedagogical approach to Hindemith's music for horn and piano with thirty progressive etudes."
+DMA (Doctor of Musical Arts) thesis, University of Iowa, 2009.